Understanding Coronavirus and COVID-19

 Additionally, some authorities recommend that we stop shaking hands to prevent the spread of infectious disease.
 Since handshaking is not a universal cultural practice, and since it can add to the spread of disease, we recommend a friendly wave instead.
 If you cannot stop shaking hands without causing offence to others, we recommend that you wash your hands soon after.
 If you cannot do that, use hand sanitizer after shaking hands.

-Why isn't wearing a face mask on that prevention list?
+Why isn't everyone wearing a face mask?

 What is Lincoln Literacy doing in response to the spread of COVID-19?